ryogrid/ryogrid.github.io/tech-entry/about-nostrp2p.md

 ### Step 1: Set up your own server
 - Please refer to the Examples-Server Launch section in the [NostrP2P GitHub repository](https://github.com/ryogrid/nostrp2p) for how to set up the server
   - There is an option **-b** among the command line options, specify **ryogrid.net:8888** for the demo server
+- private key and public key for using NostrP2P can be generated as follows
+  - $ nostrp2p-server.exe genkey
+    - When your OS is Windows
 - Built binaries of the server are placed at the following.
   - [https://github.com/ryogrid/nostrp2p/releases/tag/latest](https://github.com/ryogrid/nostrp2p/releases/tag/latest)
   - If there is no binary for the platform you want to run, please build it yourself